skypjack/entt/docs/md/entity.md

 If an entity already has all the components except one and the missing type is assigned to it, the entity is intercepted by a grouping matcher.

-In addition, a matcher can be filtered with a `where` clause:
+In addition, matchers support filtering by means of a `where` clause:

 ```cpp
 entt::collector.update<sprite>().where<position>(entt::exclude<velocity>);